zeeshanmcp12/golang/notes.md

       - length will be consider when we've sliced an array. for example, this is an array [4]int{0,1,10,4}, now if we want to slice it, we have 1,10.
       - the location of first element (1) is pointer.
       - lenght of slice is 2 because 1 and 10
-      - capacity is 3 because we have one element left in array after pointer of slice which 4 so in that case, slice could have maximum amount of elements.
+      - capacity is 3 because we have one element left in array after pointer of slice which is 4 so in that case, slice could have maximum amount of elements.
       - If we extend a slice then capacity will changed here.
     - Update value in slice
       - Since slice is a reference of underlying array so when we change any value in slice it will also effect the value in array.